 The chances of seeing in a tiger in Vietnam are slight.
-There may be tiger and leopard in Bach Ma Notional Park but it is some time since there have been any sightings.
-The Park is a great place for hiking and travellers who come on a holiday to Vietnam can certainly enjoy the fresh air and natural environment if they spend some time in this Park in Central Vietnam.
+There may be tiger and leopard in Bach Ma National Park but it is some time since there have been any sightings.
+The Park is a great place for hiking and travellers who come to Vietnam can certainly enjoy the fresh air and natural environment if they spend some time in this Park in Central Vietnam.
 It is in Hua Thie Hue Province not far from the old Nguyen Dynasty Capital of Hue.
 The Dynasty ruled during the time of the French so it had limited powers but there is much to see and do in the region as a whole.
-Hue is likely to be on many standard Vietnam travel packages so you can discuss with your Vietnam tour operator how the National Park can be fitted into your holiday.
+Hue is likely to be on many standard Vietnam packaged tours so you can discuss with your Vietnam tour operator how the National Park can be fitted into your holiday.

 The National Park has a mountain of the same name, 1450 metres above sea level.
 The sea is just 18 kilometres away.
 Whether you want to climb the mountain is another thing but the hiking trails are great through interesting forests, tropical as well as sub-tropical.
 One of the most spectacular sights is the 300-metre waterfall that has 5 tiers.

 There is plenty of life in the forest though as mentioned earlier it is questionable whether there is still tiger and leopard, the former of course seriously endangered.
 There are several species of monkey, the most common being the languor.
 Only recently the muntjac or barking deer, a very small species, has been discovered and the Park is home to the Saola, one of the world’s rarest mammals and related to cattle, goat and antelope.
 It has only been photographed relatively recently so it is obviously elusive.
 In addition, over 350 bird species have been recorded.

 This is one of the wettest regions in Vietnam with September through to December the wettest period and February to April the driest.